abelmartin/ts-weather/README.md

 * [openweathermap](https://rubygems.org/gems/openweathermap) - Provides a clean way to get forecast data from [OpenWeatherMap](https://openweathermap.org/)'s API.
 OpenWeatherMap's call limits on the [free tier are very flexible](https://openweathermap.org/price#:~:text=60%20calls/minute%0A1%2C000%2C000%20calls/month)

 ### Address validation
-* [geocoder](https://www.rubygeocoder.com/) - I'll ensure the address passed in is valid before I make the call to OpenWeatherMap
+* [geocoder](https://www.rubygeocoder.com/) - I'll ensure the address passed in is valid before I make the call to OpenWeatherMap.
+I'll be using the lat/long in the response in my OpenWeatherMap call.

 ### Testing
 * [rspec-rails](https://rubygems.org/gems/rspec-rails) - RSpec has become a standard in the Rails community and is my favoritee unit testing library